ibm-cloud-docs/containers/cs_ingress_user_managed.md

         ```
         {: pre}

+      3. If you do not plan to continue to use IBM-provided ALBs concurrently with your custom Ingress controller:
+          1. Get the ID of the ALBs.
+            ```
+            ibmcloud ks albs --cluster <cluster-name>
+            ```
+            {: pre}

+          2. Disable each ALB.
+            ```
+            ibmcloud ks alb configure classic --alb-id <alb-id> --disable
+            ```
+            {: pre}

-      3. Verify that your VPC load balancer hostname is now registered with the Ingress subdomain.
+      4. Verify that your VPC load balancer hostname is now registered with the Ingress subdomain.
         ```
         ibmcloud ks nlb-dns ls -c <cluster>
         ```